Mediterranean Fish Stew

 Easy Make Ahead Fish Stew

-The stew can be made up until adding the fish; then cooled to room temperature and stored in the refrigerator overnight.
+Cook everything for the stew up until adding the fish, then cool to to room temperature and store in the refrigerator overnight.

 The next day, heat the stew over medium heat, covered, until simmering; then add the fish and cook for 5 minutes.